 Next, select Cube_001 in the Project Browser, and in the Inspector, click the disclosure triangle for the Main_Material shader.

 You’ll see that there are a lot of options!
 These options configure how this material will look.

 For example, the Metallic slider determines the metal-like quality of the material.
 A high value metallic value means the texture will reflect light much like metal.
 You’ll notice a grey box to the left of most of the properties.
 These boxes are meant for textures.

 In this case, all you want is a an image on your model.
 In the Project Browser, select the Textures folder.
 Click and drag the Bobble Wars Marine texture to the Albedo property box located in the shader properties.

-The Albedo property is for textures, but you can put colors there are well.
+The Albedo property is for textures, but you can put colors there as well.
 Once you do this, your columns will now have a texture.